-Dredging of up to 800,000 m3 (the current estimate is 650,000 m3) will be required to ensure sufficient depth for the transhipper berth pocket at the end of the trestle jetty, as well as along a 4 km long channel out to deeper water.
+Dredging of up to 800,000 m3 will be required to ensure sufficient depth for the transhipper berth pocket at the end of the trestle jetty, as well as along a 4 km long channel out to deeper water.
 The average depth of dredging is approximately 1 m below the current sea floor.
 The dredge spoil is inert and will be transported to shore for use within the development.